MicroEJ/docs/VEEWear/Android/createProject.rst

             ...
          }

-      The support library ``microej-application`` allows running a MicroEJ Application on Android using the MicroEJ support engine.
+      The support library ``microej-application`` allows running a MicroEJ Application in an Android Activity using the MicroEJ support engine.

    .. tab:: Wear OS